Skip to main content

 1. Windy reaches out in Slack with a personalized message

-2. Direct reports respond to discussion topics about their manager
+2. Direct reports respond to questions about their manager

 3. Windy asks follow-up questions to ensure feedback is specific and actionable